 What is Keto Diet: Your Detailed Guide to Keto

+Looking for a Beginner Keto Diet?
 The ketogenic diet, popularly known as the keto diet, is a high-fat and low-carb meal plan that offers a great range of health benefits.
 It majorly focuses on getting more calories from healthful fats than carbohydrates.
 From supporting weight loss to reducing risks of cancer, a keto diet is healthy in many ways.
 However, it also has some severe side-effects, such as keto flu, heart damage, etc. Is it safe for you?

-Eating low-carbohydrate diets have been a matter of debate since the days of Atkins.
+Eating low-carbohydrate diets has been a matter of debate since the days of Atkins.
 But now a stricter-version of a low-carb diet called a keto diet is gaining popularity among health-conscious individuals.
 The rising trends of the keto diet are also due to the best-selling food books promoted by celebrities and renowned social media influencers.
 They say the diet can help lose weight, improve the levels of blood sugar, and treat symptoms of Type 2 diabetes.

 Supporting the claims, several studies in the recent past noted that people who followed a ketogenic diet lost more weight than those who consumed low-fat foods.

 What is a Keto Diet

 Similar to the Atkins and low-carb diets, a keto diet is low in carbohydrates and high in healthy fat.
 But while people having the Atkins diet gradually increase their carb intake over time, followers of the keto diet limit carbs and protein for a long time.

 A typical keto diet may have only 10% calories from carbohydrates, while the rest is fulfilled through fat.
 The drastic reduction in carbohydrate intake puts the body in a metabolic state, which is known as ketosis.
 In this situation, your body depends on fat for energy.